Skip to content

 Terminal window

-awa generate . --dry-run
+awa init --dry-run

 Terminal window

-awa diff .
+awa template diff .

 Terminal window